Small-group health coverage at a glance

 Under 2013 ACA implementation guidelines established by HHS, the IRS, and the DOL, employers of any size were banned from reimbursing employees for the cost of individual market coverage.
 The penalty for non-compliance, which was delayed until July 2015, was $100 per day, per employee – a significant deterrent, for sure.

-For a small employer that doesn’t offer group health insurance benefits, these arrangements allow the employer to reimburse employees, tax-free, for some or all of the premiums they pay for coverage purchased in the individual market, on or off-exchange.
-(Note that if the coverage is purchased on-exchange, the QSEHRA doesn’t necessarily make the employee ineligible for an exchange premium subsidy, but the QSEHRA is taken into consideration for determining affordability, and the amount of the exchange subsidy is reduced by the amount that the employee receives via the QSEHRA.)
+For a small employer that doesn’t offer group health insurance benefits, QSEHRAs allow the employer to reimburse employees, tax-free, for some or all of the premiums they pay for coverage purchased in the individual market, on or off-exchange.
+Note that if the coverage is purchased on-exchange, the QSEHRA doesn’t necessarily make the employee ineligible for an exchange premium subsidy, but the QSEHRA is taken into consideration for determining affordability, and the amount of the exchange subsidy is reduced by the amount that the employee receives via the QSEHRA.

-The maximum amount that an employer can reimburse via a QSEHRA is $4,950 for a single employee’s coverage, and $10,000 for family coverage (indexed in future years).
-The limits are also prorated across the year, so an employee who is hired mid-year would only be eligible for a portion of the maximum annual reimbursement.
+The maximum amount that an employer can reimburse via a QSEHRA in 2019 is $5,150 for a single employee’s coverage, and $10,450 for family coverage (this is indexed annually; the 2019 limits are a little higher than the limits that applied in 2018, and those were higher than the initial limits that applied in 2017).
+The limits are also prorated across the year, so an employee who is hired mid-year would only be eligible for a portion of the maximum annual reimbursement. [the new rules for ICHRAs, finalized in 2019 and effective in 2020, do not limit how much employers can reimburse for employees’ health coverage, although QSEHRA contribution limits will continue to apply for employers that opt for QSEHRAs.]

 If you want to create a particularly competitive benefits package as a means of attracting and retaining a top-notch workforce, a small-group plan will likely be a better option than a QSEHRA, as there’s currently no upper limit on how much an employer can contribute – tax-free – towards their employees’ group health insurance premiums.
-(This could change in 2020 if the Cadillac tax is implemented as currently scheduled; the AHCA would delay the Cadillac tax until 2026.)
+(This could change in 2022 if the Cadillac tax is implemented as currently scheduled).

-With average group premiums reaching more than $6,400 in 2016 for a single individual, and more than $18,000 for a family, employers who wish to cover the full cost of a robust health insurance plan for their employees will generally need to establish a group health insurance plan, as the QSEHRA limits aren’t enough to fully cover the cost of a robust plan in most areas.
+With average group premiums reaching nearly $6,900 in 2018 for a single individual, and more than $19,600 for a family, employers who wish to cover the full cost of a highly comprehensive health insurance plan for their employees will generally need to establish a group health insurance plan, as the QSEHRA limits aren’t enough to fully cover the cost of a robust individual market plan in most areas.
+But as of 2020, these employers might opt for Individual Coverage HRAs instead, as these will not have limits on how much can be reimbursed.